 The principal amount of the Notes is convertible into common shares of the Company at the election of the holder at the rate of \$0.20 of principal converted per share (the "Conversion Price").
 If the Notes are not repaid within three days of the maturity date, they will be automatically converted into common shares of the Company at the Conversion Price.
 If interest is not paid each quarter, any accrued interest can be converted, at the option of the holder, into shares of the Company at a conversion price of \$0.20 per share or a five-day volume weighted-average price ("VWAP") preceding the date of conversion, whichever is higher.
-The holders of the Notes have not yet elected to convert any unpaid accrued interest to common shares of the Company.

-The Company has assessed the respective value of the Notes and accrued interest at the date of the Transaction and the conversion component.
-The Notes have been initially recorded at a value of \$399,255 and the equity component of the Notes has been valued at \$42,000.
-The initial recorded value of the Notes, in the amount of \$399,255, will be accreted to the face value of the Notes over the remaining term.
-During the year ended October 31, 2018, the change in the recorded value of the Notes was as follows:
+The Company assessed the respective value of the Notes and accrued interest at the date of the Transaction and the conversion component.
+The Notes were initially recorded at a value of \$399,255 and the equity component of the Notes was valued at \$42,000.
+The initial recorded value of the Notes, in the amount of \$399,255, has been accreted to the face value of the Notes over the remaining term.
+During the years ended October 31, 2019 and October 31, 2018, the change in the recorded value of the Notes was as follows:

-Convertible note continuity \$ Recorded value of the Notes, November 1, 2016 and October 31, 2017 - Net additions as a result of the Transaction - principal balance Net additions as a result of the Transaction - accrued interest balance Equity component of convertible notes 295,000 146,255 (42,000) Recorded value of the Notes, August 8, 2018 399,255 Accreted interest Interest expense 9,000 11,154 Recorded value of the Notes, October 31, 2018 419,409
+Convertible note continuity \$ Recorded value of the Notes, November 1, 2017 - Net additions as a result of the Transaction - principal balance Net additions as a result of the Transaction - accrued interest balance Equity component of convertible notes 295,000 146,255 (42,000) Recorded value of the Notes, August 8, 2018 399,255 Accreted interest for the year Interest expense for the year Recorded value of the Notes, October 31, 2018 9,000 11,154 419,409 Accreted interest for the year Interest expense for the year 33,000 44,250 Recorded value of the Notes, October 31, 2019 496,659

 In preparing the allocation of value between the Notes and the equity component of the Notes, the Company estimated an interest rate of 25% for a similar debt instrument with no conversion option.
 If the Company had used an interest rate of 20%, the recorded value of the equity component of the Notes would have been \$20,000 lower.
-If the Company had used an interest rate of 30%, the recorded value of the equity component of the Notes would have been \$20,000 lower.
 If the Company had used an interest rate of 30%, the recorded value of the equity component of the Notes would have been \$24,000 higher.